offbynull/learn/Math/input/input.md

 Much less common is the word `{bm} thrice` -- it means 3 times something else.
 The pattern here seems to be the add "ice" to the end of the number?
 Unsure, but Google seems to give a definition for fourice.
 ```

-Common properties of multiplication:
+Properties of multiplication:

- * commutative: order in which 2 numbers are multiplied doesn't matter
+ * Order in which 2 numbers are multiplied doesn't matter (commutative).

    ```
     3*5       vs     5*3